Silly Love Songs: Ardijah version

-In 1999, New Zealand music group group Ardijah released an R&B version of "Silly Love Songs".
+In 1999, New Zealand music group Ardijah released an R&B version of "Silly Love Songs".
 Their cover debuted at number 22 on New Zealand's RIANZ Singles Chart on 17 January 1999, rising to number nine the following week.
 It then moved up to number three, where it stayed for two weeks, and reached number one on 14 February, becoming the band's highest-charting single in their home country as well as their first top-10 hit since "Watchin' U" in 1988.
-"Silly Love Songs" logged 17 weeks on the New Zealand chart in total.
-Despite the song's success, it did not appear on New Zealand's year-end chart for 1999, nor did it receive any sales certifications.
+"Silly Love Songs" logged 17 weeks on the New Zealand chart in total and was certified gold for selling over 5,000 copies.